Designing People Figures

 Collaborators are always BIPOC who are passionate about representation and have strong ideas about what features they would like to see in a figure.
 Collaborators are always compensated for their work, either paid or through trade, however they choose.

-"Growing up, so many BIPOC never saw people that looked like them being admired and elevated in our society, let alone in the toys we played with.
+“The importance of this collaboration for me was all about representation.
+I feel very strongly that representation matters and growing up, there were no Asian anything that looked like me or the family I had.
+Growing up, so many BIPOC never saw people that looked like them being admired and elevated in our society, let alone in the toys we played with.
 This sends so many messages to our kids that they internalize, unless we counter that message and show that they belong; that all of our differences are amazing.
-The only toy I ever remember having that looked like me was a doll that my Mom sewed herself."
+The only toy I ever remember having that looked like me was a doll that my Mom sewed herself.

 We all want to do better for our kids and it starts with the small things that we can control, like variations in skin and hair color in this instance.
 The hair and skin choices were based on family and friends who had black hair but not the porcelain skin that has historically been praised in Asian culture and is steeped in classism.”

 “When genevieve reached out to me, I hesitated a bit.
 I thought, why would she want to collaborate with me?
 I have nothing to offer.
 But then after some more procrastination and overthinking, I felt like i hadn't seen any figures that looked my daughter.
 I’m Asian, and specifically Indian.
 I wanted to bring to life something that matched Genevieve’s passion for inclusivity and Little Bookworm was born.